 As long as it is summer and there is enough light inside, we don’t have to worry about the temperatures.

 Your Snake plant doesn’t like extreme fluctuations in temperature.
 That will cause “stress” to the plant.
-You get my point, right? 😉
+I did the same for my Snake plant bloom.

 5. Fast Draining Soil

 We should avoid using vermicompost or vermiculite as a soil mix, as it absorbs more water.
 A ratio of 3 parts soil and 1 part peat moss should be acceptable.

 Warning!!
 If the soil doesn’t drain well, you might push your plant towards a grave condition: Root rot.

 Your plant needs a loose, airy soil mix along with good drainage.
 Compacted soil directly hampers the root’s ability to absorb water.